yehia67/documentation/blueprints/0.1/data-marketplace/overview.md

 ![Data silos](../images/data-marketplace-data-silos.png)

 Data silos do not, or very rarely, share data outside their own closed environment.
 This environment leads to enormous quantities of wasted data.
 In fact, often, over 99% of data is lost to the void ([source: McKinsey 2015](https://www.mckinsey.com/mgi/overview/in-the-news/by-2025-internet-of-things-applications-could-have-11-trillion-impact)).
-This lost data could potentially contain extremely valuable information if allowed to flow freely in open, decentralized data streams that are accessible to any compensating party.
+This lost data could contain valuable information to any compensating party if it were in an open, decentralized data stream.

 ![Open data](../images/data-marketplace-open-data.png)